iamcalebjones/WallStreetBots/README.md

 </p>

 # r/WallStreetBots
-## Looking for bot account activity on r/WallStreetBets to evaluate whether fake accounts were involved with generating hype to drive up the price of GameStop stocks.
+## Investigating whether or not bots contributed to the hype that helped drive up the price of GameStop stock in early 2021.
 #### By Caleb Jones
 [LinkedIn](https://www.linkedin.com/in/calebsjones/) | [GitHub](https://github.com/iamcalebjones) | [Presentation Slides](link-coming-later)